Docs

 Components Sub-Folder (Legacy Feature)

-Stylesheets placed in a sub-folder called components in the application theme are loaded by default into the Shadow DOM of Vaadin components — that is to say, if their file names match the root element name of a component.
+Stylesheets placed in a sub-folder called components in the application theme are loaded by default into the Shadow DOM of Vaadin components — if their file names match the root element name of a component.

 Note